testingrequired/bespin/ARCHITECTURE.md

 ## Plugins

 A `Plugin` is (currently) simply a class that is passed a `Config` in to it's constructor.
-This allows the plugin to configure components and settings.
+This allows the plugin to configure components, settings and globals.